 Wang Yiwei

-"In theory, the biggest risk lies with some of the United States' allies.
+"In theory, the biggest risk lies with some of America's allies.
 For example, Japan or Taiwan may try to draw in China-U.S. relations because they do not trust the United States.
 Overall, neither side wants to expend its energy.
-Of course, vested interests within the United States can cause problems, but I think it will be hard to change the larger direction of China-U.S. relations.
-Ultimately, the leadership of President Trump and President Xi Jinping matters."
+Of course, vested interests within the United States could stir trouble, but I think it will be hard to change the big direction of China-U.S. relations.
+In the end, the leadership of President Trump and President Xi Jinping matters."

 Hufbauer

-"Economically, it could be the point when the lagged effects of tariff appear in earnest.
-Tariff shows up as accumulated expense over time rather than an immediate shock.
-On top of that, there could be added U.S. legal and institutional debates over tariff authority.
-The durability of policy could be put to the test."
+"Economically, it could be the point when the lagged effects of tariffs fully emerge.
+Tariffs show up less as an immediate shock and more as accumulated expenses over time.
+On top of that, legal and institutional debates within the United States over tariff authority may intensify.
+The durability of policy could be tested."

-- Do you think pressure through tariff no longer works on China?
+- Do you think pressure through tariffs no longer works on China?

 Wang Yiwei

 "Yes.
-China's structure does not rely solely on the U.S. market.
+China does not rely solely on the U.S. market.
 It is a country with a complete industrial chain and has already secured alternative markets and routes.
-The method of pressuring China with tariff is losing effectiveness."
+The method of pressuring China with tariffs is losing its effect."

 Hufbauer

-"Tariff is not a weapon that targets only the other country.
-Higher import prices immediately return as expense for domestic consumers and corporations.
-The longer tariff persists, the more that burden spreads across the economy."
+"Tariffs are not a weapon aimed only at the other side.
+Higher import prices feed directly into domestic consumers and corporations' expenses.
+The longer tariffs persist, the more that burden spreads across the economy."

-- What conditions do you think are needed for China-Japan relations to ease?
+- What conditions are needed to ease China-Japan relations?

 Wang Yiwei

-"It will not be easy for China-Japan relations to ease.
-Japan is accelerating rightward trends and is trying to break free from the constraints of Article 9 of the constitution.
-This will inevitably cause tension in China-U.S. and China-Japan relations.
-Such friction will persist for quite a long time."
+"It will not be easy to ease China-Japan relations.
+Japan is accelerating its rightward shift and is trying to break free from the constraints of Article 9 of its Constitution.
+This will inevitably cause tensions in China-U.S. and China-Japan relations.
+Such friction will last for quite a long time."

 Hufbauer